vanillamochaltd/sourcestyling/README.md

 This section defines the source style for c++ code used in the repository.
 The style will be complete once all of the basic c++ structures are defined.

-## Primitive and Complex Datatypes
+## Primitive and Complex Datatype Identifiers

 Primitives should be obvious.
 The complex datatypes included below would be implemented elsewhere.
+Unless there is a certain distinction (See Class Datamembers), the guidelines set by this document will apply to each datatype in Namespace, Class, and Function scopes.

 ### Variables